IGME-RIT/Basic-OpenGL-with-GLFW-World-Matrices/README.md

 # About

-Multiplying a position by a World Matrix transforms the position from 'local space' to 'world space'.
+Multiplying a position by a World Matrix transforms that position from 'local space' to 'world space'.
-This example builds structure on top of previous examples and abstracts some of rendering code.
+This example builds on previous examples and abstracts some rendering code.

 # Setup